Club sessions have changed a little bit from what you may be used to.

-Everyone in the sports hall should wear a face mask (or fencing mask liner) at all times.
+Everyone in the sports hall should wear a face mask at all times when not fencing.

 Parents/guardians who wish to accompany their children MUST remain in the hall for the duration, and will be asked to help out with running the session.

 Read the instructions (download link below) to familiarise yourself with what to do.

 Take things easy when fencing, it’s great to be back but it’s been a while.